 Pricing Example 1: Java application with a simple streaming filter

-A customer uses a Java application in Amazon Kinesis Data Analytics to continuously filter streaming data captured by their Kinesis Data Stream and only retain records of interest.
+A customer uses a Java application in Amazon Kinesis Data Analytics to read streaming data captured by their Apache Kafka topic in their Amazon MSK cluster.
+The customer is applying a continuous filter to only retain records of interest.
 A customer creates one durable application backup per day and retains those backups for seven days.
 The monthly Amazon Kinesis Data Analytics charges will be computed as follows: